jadeallencook/wasm/readme.md

 # WASM

-Easily export functions written in C code and import them into JavaScript.
+Easily export functions written in C and import them into JavaScript.

 ## Getting Started

-Let's first create a simple C program that exports an "add" function (program.c):
+Let's first create a simple C program that exports an "add" function:

 ```c
 #include <webassembly.h>